cstuder/parse-swissmetnet/README.md

 1. Download the ZIP archive from the [Open Data portal](https://opendata.swiss/en/dataset/automatische-wetterstationen-aktuelle-messwerte).
 2. Read the legal and licencing information.
 3. Open `1_download_URL.txt`.
-4. Find the links to the data CSVs and metadata TXTs.
+4. Find the links to the data CSVs (I.e. `VQHA80.csv` or `VQHA98.csv` and metadata TXTs.

 ## Installation